5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>Preparation: Dos and Don'ts</strong></summary>

 ### Preparing the `config.plist`
-Before you copy the EFI onto your system SSD/HDD, it is mandatory that your read the section of this documentation througly and follow the given instructions precisely, since additional adjustments to the `config.plist` may be required to match your hardware and the used version of macOS.
+In order to prepare my EFI folder and `config.plist` for your system, it is mandatory that you read the following sections througly and follow given instructions precisely, since additional adjustments to the config may be required to match your hardware and the used version of macOS:

-- **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick!
+- **Test it first**: Test the EFI folder first using a FAT32 formatted USB Stick before you copy it onto your system SSD!
 - **Perform an NVRAM Reset** before booting from this EFI!
 - **Pick a Config**: The EFI Folder cotains 2 config files: `config.plist` and `config_Monterey.plist`.
 The major differences between them are:
 	- `config.plist` uses `MacBookPro10,1` as System Definition.
 It can run everything from macOS 10.13 High Sierra up to macOS 11 Big Sur.
 Big Sur requires changing the `SystemProductName` to `MacBookPro11,1`, though.
 Adjust `csr-active-config` accordingly.